-Certainly, most of us would be better off speaking less and not responding quickly at a verbal level to anything that arouses or irritates our emotions.
 The voice is the foremost of our motor organs.
-It relates to the element of ether that governs all the other elements and their respective motor organs.
+It relates to the element of ether that governs over all the other elements and their respective motor organs.
 Yet an inner speech is also the main expressive factor of the mind and governs all mental activity.

 Silence of Mind

 Outer verbal silence means little without inner silence of mind.
 Most of us are speaking through our thoughts all the time, either to ourselves or to imagined other people we are involved with or would like to influence, plotting and rehearsing what we would like to say to them.